nlenno1/nick-lennon-drummer-ms1/README.md

 [Back to top](#nick-lennon---drummer)
 # Search Engine Optimization (SEO)

-Search engine optimization was used to allow the information on the website to be accessed better by search engines.
+Search engine optimization has been used to allow the information on the website to be accessed better by search engines.
-To achieve this I used an XML Sitemap file and Google Search Console.
+To achieve this I used Meta Description tags in the head element of each page to explain what the page is to search engines, I made sure all my links were crawlable and I used an XML Sitemap file and Google Search Console to allow search engines to understand the site better.

 To create an XML Sitemap you need to: